Website Maintenance is like Car Servicing

 Your content is key to engagement and you have to make sure that you engage with users.
 If you keep your content the same then what incentive do they have to return?

-Below is a snippet from our client’s Google Search Console graph, who signed up to a content plan and a monthly competitive keyword tracker.
-Their site from the beginning of October rebounded and started to deliver with e-commerce sales.
+Below is a snippet from our client’s Google Search Console graph, who signed up for a content plan and a monthly competitive keyword tracker.
+Their site from the beginning of October rebounded and started to deliver with e-commerce sales and this is what our Web Design Surrey UK team is very good at.

 Users are now looking for a fresh experience whereby they can access the latest products, news, or information.
 Outdated information is not going to prove helpful and you will also be giving the impression that you are a business that simply doesn’t care or isn’t around anymore.